While They Question, You Qualify

 💼 THE OFFER:

-MCP Integration Builds — help companies connect their AI agents to tools and data using the new standard.
+MCP Integration Builds: Help companies connect their AI agents to tools and data using the new standard.
 This is early-mover territory.
-Learn MCP now, and you'll be one of the few who can implement it. $8K–$20K per integration project.
+Learn MCP now, and you'll be one of the few who can implement it. $8K–$20K per integration project (AI Integration Specialists average $91K–$137K/yr full-time; independents bill $150–$300/hr per ZipRecruiter Q1 2026 and Stack Pricing Guide 2025; priced at 40–70 hr engagement).
 The documentation is public.
 The expertise is rare.

 The Cross-Platform Agent Builder